Jayita11/Executive-Business-Sales-Analysis-and-Visualization/README.md

  ![Screenshot 2024-09-20 at 1 52 23 AM](https://github.com/user-attachments/assets/4e08c43a-7cf2-479a-b125-0886bfac78df)

 - **Insights:**
+Standard Class has the longest average delay, with an average delay time of 145.41 days.

+Second Class follows, with an average delay of 96.99 days.

+First Class has the shortest average delay among the shipping modes, with an average delay time of 63.04 days.

+These insights suggest that Standard Class experiences the most significant delays, while First Class is relatively quicker but still exceeds the 2-day threshold.

 7.Who are the top 10 customers ranked by total profit, and how much profit has each of them generated?

 ![Query_7](https://github.com/user-attachments/assets/b2913f58-42fa-406d-a526-a534b76cb256)